 Photography – DSLR Introduction – ONLINE

-This ten week course will introduce you to the technical details of a DSLR camera so you can use it more confidently and creatively.
-Learn about aperture, shutter control the exposure triangle, field of view, depth of field and become confident when taking your camera off of its automatic settings.
+This ten-week course will introduce you to the technical details of your digital camera so you can use it more confidently and creatively.
+Learn about aperture, shutter control the exposure triangle, field of view, depth of field and get ready to take your camera off of its fully automatic settings.

 If you would like enrol at the concession rate, please request and complete your enrolment by contacting: MWEnquiries@marywardcentre.ac.uk or calling 020 7269 6000 Mon- Thu

 You will be interested in learning how your camera works, the basics of digital photography and want to progress and develop more creative skills.

 Starting with the basic camera settings you will learn these step by step.
 Though your camera's manual provides you with a wealth of information this course will help you to be hands on with what all those buttons mean.
 As you begin to get the results you want from your camera you will become more confident when trying out different techniques from street to still life.

 By the end of the course, you should be able to:

 ' Understand how a camera meters light, set ISO and achieve a correct exposure with camera modes (P,A,S,M) and how to add light with your camera's flash